kragniz/CMPS10/readme.md

 int8_t roll()
 ```

-Return the overall acceleration on the accelerometer.
+Return the overall acceleration on the accelerometer, measured in units of *g*.

 ```cpp
 float acceleration()
 ```

+Return the acceleration in each of the three axis.

 ```cpp
 float acceleration_x()